 Touching up paint

-We get regular requests on what color code to use for a certain NSP board, which is why we listed the more recent years of NSP boards online; our chatbot on the right side of this page will send you the appropriate files.
+We get regular requests on what colour code to use for a certain NSP board, which is why we listed several years of Pantone reference charts at the bottom of this page.
+Simply zoom in on your board and note the required codes for your shopping list.
+And don’t forget – masking tape is your friend!

 Prepping is everything